k88hudson/react-formation/examples/pages/schema/docs.md

 ---------|---------|-------------
 `initial`| | The initial value the form field starts with (optional).
 `required`| `false` | Can be true, false or a function that returns true or false.
 The function is evaluated in the context of the form component instance.
-`type`| | A string (currently implemented types include `number` and `email`) or a custom function.
+`validations`| | A string (currently implemented validations include `number` and `email`) or a custom function.
 The function should return `false` if the value is valid, or else a string representing the error message.
 `label`| | This will be used in some error messages.

 ```js